We define and discuss the complex trigonometric functions.

 Recall that and are odd functions and that and are even functions.
 As a result, is an odd function and is an even function.

-The proof of these equations follows directly from their real counterparts (verify).
+The verification of these identities follows directly from their real counterparts (verify).

 These identities follow directly from their counterparts for the real sine and cosine functions.